More artsy stuff---- or not.

 This is from my "End of the World" series that my wife abhors.
 This, of course, is the same woman who will not miss an episode of Ghosthunters or any number of creepy shows on the SYFY (sci-fi) network (god fobid that we miss an episode of "Tales from the Darkside" on her day off).
 She also loved the movie "My Bloody Valentine" and adores fantasy art and literature.
 Things that make one ponder.

-I have been extremely fortunate to meet several highly artistic people in the area that have given me endless encouragement: Mimi Jobe, Maurice Hershberger, and Micheal Nelson.
 Google Mimi and encounter her beautiful, fantasy art work.
 Maurice is an award winning artist from the Tahoe area.
 His inspiring blog can be viewed and http://unocchiovecchiaccio.blogspot.com/ Micheal can create magic in his studio when it comes to photographic images (among a myriad of other image specialties).
 A perfectionist by nature, he always focuses his talent to make any composition the best that it can be.
 Micheal can be reached at http://www.grafx8.com/index.htm